 As an adult, you can exercise these rights yourself.
-If you are a minor or if you become incapable of making decisions about your health care, these rights will be exercised by the person having legal responsibility for participating in decisions concerning your medical care.
+If you are a minor or if you become incapable of making decisions about your healthcare, these rights will be exercised by the person who has legal responsibility for decisions about your medical care.

 You have the right to:

-receive a copy of the University Health Services Notice of Privacy Practices.
+• Receive a copy of UHS' Notice of Privacy Practices.
 This includes our legal duties regarding your health information.
-This document is available on this website or from our Patient Services representatives.
+This document is available on this website or from Patient Services representatives.

 You are responsible for:

-telling us about your current symptoms, your health history or any other information regarding your health that will help us to treat you.
+• Telling us about your current symptoms, your health history or any other information regarding your health that will help us treat you.

-following the treatment plan recommended by your healthcare provider for your care.
+• Following the treatment plan recommended by your healthcare provider.

-telling us the medications you are taking, including the strength and how often you take them.
-Include over the counter medications, dietary supplements and herbal products you take and or alternative medicines or treatments that you receive.
+• Telling us the medications you are taking, including the strength and how often you take them.
+Include over-the-counter medications, dietary supplements and herbal products you take, and/or alternative medicines or treatments you receive.
 Report any allergies or reactions you have had to any medications.

-being considerate of UHS staff and other patients and being respectful of UHS property and property of others.
+• Being considerate of UHS staff and other patients, and being respectful of UHS property and the property of others.

 • Asking any questions if you do not understand instructions given to you at discharge about the treatment plan that you will use at home, including medications.